shdwmtr/steambrew/docs/ui/developers/themes/publishing.md

 - Advertising Discord Servers, Support servers, donation links

 ## Submitting

-Ensure that you have all required JSON keys in the `skin.json` as specified in [Getting Started](https://github.com/SteamClientHomebrew/Millennium/wiki/Creating-Themes)

 Once you have your theme ready to go you can ping a moderator/developer in the discord server https://millennium.web.app/discord